 Please note the “Parent Information & Seminar Policies” that you are encouraged to read.
 Completed registrations will be processed on a first-come, first-served basis, and space is limited so please register on time.
 Due to the popularity of this event and limited availability, preference will be given to first-time attendees who are receiving adoption assistance.
 This year’s Children and Youth program is limited to 250 children, and the activities are available ONLY to the children and teens of adoptive families who are registered.
 Limited spaces will be available for Adoption professionals who wish to attend this seminar and pay the full seminar rate (visit our website at www.ties-that-bind.org for rates and Registration form for Professionals.)

-Confirmation letters will be mailed out after April 27th to eligible participants whose registrations have been accepted.
+Confirmation letters will be emailed out after May 4th to eligible participants whose registrations have been accepted.
 All registered attendees includ-ing children and teens MUST take part in the scheduled activities of the seminar.
 In order for us to be able to provide this level of high quality program-ming and training, we are required to obtain proper documentation for all attendees who are registered to participate.
 Adult attendees MUST be prepared to sign in for all workshops and keynote presentations and parents must be prepared to sign in their children and teens.
 Only family members that are registered attendees for this seminar will be allowed to participate in the weekend events.
 Please understand that we have to verify seminar attendance and participation in order to justify the use of these funds for the education and empowerment of our adoptive families.
 This quality assur-ance measure is in place to encourage families to be actively engaged and take full advantage of this informative seminar and networking opportunity.

 Requests to provide foster parent training hours have been made.
 Please note that only foster to adopt parents that currently have children placed for adoption in their homes will be allowed to participate in this training event.
 In order to receive credits for foster parent training hours, participants MUST attend ALL seminar sessions.
 Participants will be asked to sign an attendance roster during each session to receive credit hours.
 More information about these credits will be provided at the seminar.